 • Bring 6 cups of water and the chicken legs to boil.
 As foam builds, skim the top with a slotted spoon.

 • Lower to simmer.
 Add the cumin seed, 1/4 tsp salt, 1/4 tsp pepper, 1/4 tsp turmeric, bay leaves, and quartered onion.
 Let the chicken simmer ~20 minutes.
-After 20 minutes discard the bay leaves and quartered onion.

-• Make golf ball size balls from the ground poultry mixture.
-Add to the boiling broth.
+• Bring the water back to a rolling boil.
+Make golf ball-sized balls from the ground poultry mixture.
+At this point, you can freeze the dumplings to make them at another time.
+Add the chicken balls to the boiling broth.

-• Bring to boil.
-Add the chicken back to the pot.
-Lower to a simmer.
+• Add the chickpeas to the broth.
+Bring to a boil.
+Now, add the chicken legs back to the pot.

 Video